-Abdominal Aortic Aneurysm Screening

-A one-time (once per lifetime) screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
+30% coinsurance for Abdominal Aortic Aneurysm There is no coinsurance. members eligible for this Screening copayment, or deductible for members preventive screening.
+A one-time (once per lifetime) eligible for this You pay these amounts screening ultrasound for people at risk. preventive screening. until you reach the out-The plan only covers this screening if of-pocket maximum. you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain You will pay the cost-sharing that applies to primary care Covered services include: services or specialist physician Up to 12 visits in 90 days are covered for Medicare services (as described under beneficiaries under the following circumstances: "Physician/Practitioner For the purpose of this benefit, chronic low back pain is Services, Including Doctor's defined as: Office Visits") depending on if Lasting 12 weeks or longer; you receive services from a primary care physician or • nonspecific, in that it has no identifiable systemic cause specialist. (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); You pay these amounts until you reach the out-of-pocket not associated with surgery; and maximum. not associated with pregnancy.
+Services that are covered for you What you must pay What you must pay when you get these when you get these services In-Network services Out-of-Network Acupuncture for chronic low back You will pay the cost-You will pay the costsharing that applies to sharing that applies to pain primary care services or primary care services or Covered services include: specialist physician specialist physician Up to 12 visits in 90 days are covered services (as described services (as described for Medicare beneficiaries under the under "Physician/ under "Physician/ following circumstances: Practitioner Services.
+Practitioner Services, For the purpose of this benefit, chronic Including Doctor's Office Including Doctor's Office low back pain is defined as: Visits") depending on if Visits") depending on if · Lasting 12 weeks or longer; you receive services you receive services from a primary care from a primary care • nonspecific, in that it has no physician or specialist. physician or specialist. identifiable systemic cause (i.e., You pay these amounts You pay these amounts not associated with metastatic, until you reach the outuntil you reach the outinflammatory, infectious disease, of-pocket maximum. of-pocket maximum. etc.); • not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or or District of Columbia.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary